El Casino Ballroom documentary

 El Casino Ballroom is, and always will be, el corazón – the heart – of Tucson.

-Under the auspices of the Cine Plaza at the Fox documentary series, El Casino Ballroom will be featured in a documentary to mark its 65th anniversary and help raise funds to finish its restoration.
+Under the auspices of the Cine Plaza at the Fox documentary series, El Casino Ballroom was featured in a documentary to mark its 65th anniversary and help raise funds to finish its restoration.
 An oral history told from the viewpoints of those for whom El Casino Ballroom has held precious memories, this next chapter of the Cine Plaza series will add to the catalog’s important historic legacy.

 El Casino Ballroom is a topic close to the heart of documentary maker Daniel Buckley.
 He first partied at El Casino Ballroom within days of arriving in Tucson in 1971.
 In 2008, while a writer for the Tucson Citizen, Buckley received an Associated Press Managing Editors award in Arizona for a multimedia package of articles and videos he put together.